OptimalBits/bull/README.md

 - [License](./LICENSE.md) — the Bull license—it's MIT.

 If you see anything that could use more docs, please submit a pull request!

+---

+### Important Notes

+Bull aims for an "at most once" working strategy.
+When a worker is processing a job, it will keep the job locked until the work is done.
+However, it is important that the worker does not lock the event loop for too long, otherwise other workers might pick up the job believing that the original worker has stalled out.